awslabs/aurora-dsql-starter-kit/steering/distributed/steering/dsql-examples.md

 # Aurora DSQL Implementation Examples

-This file contains code examples for working with Aurora DSQL.
+This file contains code examples for working with DSQL.
 Only load this when actively implementing database code.

 For language-specific framework selection, recommendations, and examples see [language.md](./language.md).

-For constraints and mandates, see [steering.md](./steering.md).
+For developer rules, see [development-guide.md](./development-guide.md).

 ---